cosmos/ibc/spec/ics-024-host-requirements/README.md

 The `provableStore`:

-- MUST write to a key-value store whose data can be externally proved with a vector commitment as defined in [ICS 23](../ics-023-vector-commitments).
+- MUST write to a key/value store whose data can be externally proved with a vector commitment as defined in [ICS 23](../ics-023-vector-commitments).
 - MUST use canonical data structure encodings provided in these specifications as proto3 files

 The `privateStore`: